Cebu Bus Rapid Transit System

-The Cebu Bus Rapid Transit System is a planned mass transit system for Cebu City, Philippines.
+The Cebu Bus Rapid Transit System (branded as CEBRT) is a mass transit system under construction in Cebu City, Philippines.
 It is expected to become the first operational bus rapid transit project in the Philippines.
-Only one line has been planned in detail so far, but scheme developers note the potential to develop a larger network comprising the adjacent cities of Lapu-Lapu, Mandaue, and Talisay, all of which, together with Cebu City, are part of the Cebu metropolitan area.
+Only one line has been planned in detail so far, but scheme developers note the potential to develop a larger network comprising the adjacent cities of Lapu-Lapu, Mandaue, and Talisay, all of which, together with Cebu City, form part of the Cebu metropolitan area.

 The project has faced numerous delays since its supposed implementation in 2016, from disagreements in the route alignments.
-The COVID-19 pandemic and Typhoon Rai (local name Odette) which hit Cebu also contributed to the delays in the project.
+The COVID-19 pandemic and Typhoon Rai (local name Odette) that hit Cebu also contributed to the delays in the project.
 However, the project finally broke ground on February 27, 2023.
-The Cebu BRT is expected to be fully operational by the second quarter of 2025, with partial operations eyed as early as the fourth quarter of 2023.
+The Cebu BRT is expected to be fully operational by the second quarter of 2025, with partial operations eyed as early as the second quarter of 2024.

+As of 2025, the Cebu BRT system is preparing for its pilot run, marking a major milestone after years of delays.
+The initial 13-kilometer route—stretching from the South Road Properties to the Cebu IT Park—is nearly complete and expected to serve up to 60,000 passengers daily.
+The project is supported by the World Bank and the French Development Agency (AFD), and is being implemented under the Department of Transportation’s Cebu Integrated Intermodal Transport System.
+Full operations are still targeted for late 2026, with additional phases under planning.